tomost2019/dj-colors/README.md

 Manual Testing:

 1. Navbar
-  I have tested all the links so that they go to each section in the single page with a smooth-scroll effect.
+1.2.I have tested all the links so that they go to each section in the single page with a smooth-scroll effect.
-   The Logo is working as a home button.
+1.3.The Logo is working as a home button.
-    The navbar is highlighting each section meaning that the scrollspy is working.
+1.4.The navbar is highlighting each section meaning that the scrollspy is working.
-     The hamburger menu is working on mobile devices.
+1.5.The hamburger menu is working on mobile devices.
 The menu is collapsed after a link is clicked.
 2. Landing Page
  i.The arrow link is working.
   ii.The animations are working.